The Lord of the Rings: The Fellowship of the Ring (2001) / Adventure-Fantasy

 Screenplay: Fran Walsh, Philippa Boyens, Peter Jackson (based on the novel, "The Fellowship of the RIng", by J. R. R. Tolkien)

-The Fellowship of the Ring is arguably the most impressive visual feast ever created to date, with awe-inspiring backdrops and fluid CGI characters that inject just the right feeling of grandiosity to the plight of the situation and also showcasing the beauty as well.
+The Fellowship of the Ring is arguably the most impressive visual feast ever created to date, with awe-inspiring backdrops and fluid CGI characters that inject just the right feeling of grandiosity to the plight of the situation, while also showcasing the beauty as well.
 The art design, cinematography and costumes permit the atmosphere necessary to inject realism into what is a purist form of fantasy.
-One might feel that such concentration on the magnificent visuals would obscure the story as with so many other films, yet this film is actually better because next to such mammoth statues and architecture we realize just how insignificant a character a Hobbit is to think he might hold the key to saving the world from all evil.
+One might ordinarily feel that such concentration on the magnificent visuals would obscure the story, as has been the case with so many other films, In this film they actually make it better.
+Next to such mammoth statues and architecture, we realize just how insignificant a character a Hobbit is to think he might hold the key to saving the world from all evil.

 Director Peter Jackson (King Kong) does a terrific job in maintaining the dark and terrifying tone of the film, and in fact, The Fellowship of the Ring is actually quite the scare-fest.
 Grisly creatures, haunting imagery, bone-crunching sound, and a huge injection of gravitas for the creatures' plights all make us truly frightened as viewers when the evil creatures are realistically evil and the destruction is grand scale.
-Parents may want to note the PG-13 rating and take it into consideration, since the exclusion of all sex and foul language means the PG-13 rating is earned by the violent and sometimes horrific images displayed, so young kids may have nightmares after viewing it.
+Parents may want to note the PG-13 rating and take it into consideration.
+The absence of any sex and foul language means the PG-13 rating is earned by the violent and sometimes horrific images displayed, so there is the possibility that young or impressionable kids may have nightmares after viewing it.

 The Fellowship of the Ring is so expensive visually that it left little money for big name actors, as is customary for blockbusters.
-Yet the casting works very well, with some fine acting by Ian McKellen and Sean Bean (Ronin, Patriot Games) in particular to give dimension to the minimal characterizations in the film.
-The Hobbits, led by Elijah Wood in the lead role, are impressively created, and always in scale compared the the elves and humans in the film, and after the initial moment when you realize how small hobbits are, you are accustomed to their comparative size.
+Yet the casting works very well, with some fine acting by Ian McKellen, Viggo Mortensen, and Sean Bean (Ronin, Patriot Games) in particular to give dimension to the minimal characterizations in the film.
+The Hobbits, led by Elijah Wood in the lead 'everyman' role, are impressively created, and seamlessly in scale compared the the elves and humans in the film.
+After the initial moment when you realize how small hobbits are, you are accustomed to their comparative size.

-While I understand the initial reaction to this film will be overwhelmingly over-inflated, try not to go in expecting a knockout.
-The Fellowship of the Ring is a good film with moments of greatness, yet I can't say it's a great movie as a whole.
-While the visuals are literally breathtaking, there is just something too elemental and simplistic about what amounts to a three-hour chase flick to make it deep enough to hit home.
+Understanding that the initial reaction to a film this beloved and grand scale epic will be overwhelmingly positive, try not to go in expecting a knockout.
+The Fellowship of the Ring is a very good film with moments of greatness, yet I can't quite say it's a great movie as a whole.
+While the visuals are literally breathtaking, there is just something too elemental and simplistic about what amounts to a three-hour chase flick to make it deep enough to hit home as a standalone film.
 But, if you go in expecting to be entertained, you won't be disappointed, as the film has more than enough entertainment to satisfy.
 In fact, my biggest wish after seeing it was, despite the 3-hour length, not long enough.
-The Fellowship of the RIng is a terrific start to a solid trilogy of films, and highly recommended for all.
+The Fellowship of the Ring is a terrific start to a solid trilogy of films, and highly recommended for all.

 -- Followed by The Lord of the Rings: The Two Towers (2002) and The Lord of the Rings: The Return of the King (2003)